Cat-Ching's Divine Will

 Hallways are visible on all floors, so make heavy use of the Look Around command in rooms.

-Avoid dashing, since you can end up in a bad situation very quickly even with 1 tile gap enabled.
+Don't dash - you can quickly end up in a bad situation even with the 1 tile gap setting enabled.

-The value of Gitan bags tends to be higher early on, but decreases as you descend deeper.
+The value of Gitan bags tends to be higher early on, and decreases as you descend deeper.

 1-2F

-Firepuff (20 HP, 7 atk, 7 def) is the most dangerous enemy in this floor range, contrary to its cuteness.
+Firepuff (1-3F) is the most dangerous enemy in this floor range, contrary to its cute looks.

-It takes ~4 hits for a Lv1 Shiren to defeat Firepuff, while Firepuff can deal 10 damage with its flame,
+It takes ~4 hits for a Lv1 Shiren to defeat Firepuff, while Firepuff's flame deals 10 damage,

 so you'll need to either throw Gitan at it, or have Shiren step on a Blast Trap to one-shot it.